Slins-23/chip-8/README.md

 # Implementation notes
 * Instructions don't currently emulate any one specific system;

+* Memory is emulated as an 8-bit buffer, therefore all functionality that handles CHIP-8 addresses works with offsets from the beginning of this buffer.
+This means that the address stored in the index register, for example, is used as an offset from the beginning of this buffer.

 * Addresses 0x000-0x1FF are reserved for interpreter-specific data, such as fonts.
 Addresses after 0x200 are reserved for the ROM;

 * Fonts are stored in the first 80 bytes (0x00-0x50 addresses).
 You can find their hexadecimal representation in the "RAM.h" file, in the "font" array;

-* Stack is capable of storing up to 16 12-bit (16-bit in practice) addresses;
+* Stack is capable of storing up to 16 12-bit (16-bit in practice) addresses, but there are no explicit restrictions;

 # Features
 * Functional CHIP-8 emulation (As far as I'm concerned);